 With a positive LMIA, the worker applies for a closed (employer-specific) work permit.
 Processing: 2–8 weeks depending on country of citizenship and whether inside or outside Canada.

-Express Entry STEM Category Draws
+Permanent Residence: The Express Entry STEM Category

-Alberta — AAIP (Alberta Advantage Immigration Program)
+Alberta: AAIP (Alberta Advantage Immigration Program)

-Other Provinces
+Other provinces

 Use the Program Finder to see which PNP streams you qualify for based on your NOC code, province, and work experience.